urso/clidec/README.md

-# Squadron
+# CLIdec

-Package squadron provides support for building command line tools with multiple sub-commands via decorators.
-Squadron is based on argparse.
+Package clidec provides support for building command line tools with multiple sub-commands via decorators.
+CLIdec is based on argparse.